 3. Toledo, Ohio

-Like many rust belt cities, Toledo has gone through some dark economic times in the last few decades.
+Like many rust belt cities, Toledo has gone through dark economic times in the last few decades.
 The loss of the automotive industry caused property values to drop, but the city has steadily been recovering.
 In fact, from 208-2019, Toledo saw the highest growth in the construction sector of any city in the US.

 Much of this growth is fueled by a ready supply of highly-skilled and educated workers.
 In addition to the University of Toledo and Bowling Green University, there are more than 30 universities within 60 miles of downtown.